Studying in Switzerland

 For non-European citizens

-If you are not a member of the European Union you must have a student visa to stay in Switzerland for the duration of your studies.
-It is necessary to make an appointment with the embassy several months before the beginning of the course.
-You will then need to provide:
+If you are not a member of the European Union, you need a student visa to stay in Switzerland for the duration of your studies.
+An appointment must be made with the embassy several months before the start of the course.
+You will then need to provide :

 • a valid passport or identity card